mossbanay/Psychology-3-4/Glossary.md

 ### Dendrites

-Dendrites are the thin extensions from the soma that recieve neurotransmitters from other neurons and transmit it to the soma.
+Dendrites are the thin extensions from the soma that receive neurotransmitters from other neurons and transmit it to the soma.

 ### Descriptive statistics